joshed-io/weeve/README.md

 To run your own weeve, you'll need accounts with all of the services mentioned above, and you'll need to do some configuration.

 * Create a Firebase.
 Firebase is in beta, so you might have to wait for an invite.
-Once you've got an account, create a firebase and note its URL.
+Once you've got an account, create a Firebase and note its URL.
 * Create a new Twitter app - [https://dev.twitter.com/apps/new](https://dev.twitter.com/apps/new).
 Set the callback URL to `http://api.singly.com/auth/twitter/auth`.
 * Create a Singly account - [https://singly.com/signup](https://singly.com/signup) and create a Singly app at [https://singly.com/apps](https://singly.com/apps).
 * Go to the Singly app's detail page and click the 'Keys' tab.
 Find Twitter in the list, and paste in the key and secret from your Twitter app.
-* Find your Firebase secret by visiting its URL (http://yourname.firebaseio.com) and click the 'Auth' icon.
+* Find your Firebase secret by visiting its URL (http://something.firebaseio.com) and click the 'Auth' icon.
 Then add your Firebase secret to Singly here - [https://singly.com/docs/firebase](https://singly.com/docs/firebase).
 * Add the security rules found in `firebase-rules.json` to your Firebase.

 Next, you'll need to deploy the twitter streaming proxy I mentioned above.
 It's a typical node.js app, so publish it to your favorite host.
 Then record the URL and port.
 Make sure to set ALLOWED_ORIGINS to where you'll deploy when you configure the proxy.